cj-dfinity/guides/Candid.md

 A number of agents are developed by both DFINITY and the community to easily integrate the Candid interface in different programming languages.
 See the [documentation](https://internetcomputer.org/docs/current/developer-docs/build/agents/) for a list of the available agents.

 ### Commandline
+The Candid interface also allows for calling backend services/functions from commandline.
+This is useful for admin functions that doesn't necessarily needs a frontend, or for testing the backend.
+If we go back to the [Counter example dapp](https://github.com/dfinity/examples/tree/master/motoko/counter), which didn't have a frontend, we can call `get()`, `set()` and `inc()` from commandline.

 ### Candid UI